KeithRieck/PixelStrip_CircuitPython/documentation/p010_circuitpython_setup.md

     sleep(0.5)
 ```

-Save this program onto your Feather with the file name `main.py`, and then click the little green "Run" icon.
-A small LED on the Feather should start blinking.
+Once saved, the program should start executing and a small LED on the board should start blinking.
 You can start and stop the program.
 Modify the program to blink at different rates.

 ![led_setup](./img/led_setup_bb.png)